 Ph.D, Georgetown University

 Paula Winke’s primary research is on foreign and second language testing.
 She investigates the content and construct validity of high-stakes, standardized tests that English language learners and foreign language students take.
 She researches language-test reliability and methods for creating (and managing) placement and proficiency tests.
 Paula also researches language teaching methods, with a particular focus on task-based language assessment and task-based materials design.
-With Aline Godfroid and Susan Gass, Paula co-directs the Second Language Acquisition Program’s Eye-tracking Labs.
-She is on the editorial boards of Language Testing, Language Assessment Quarterly, TESOL Quarterly, and Chinese Language Studies.
-From 1998 to 2000, she was a Peace Corps Volunteer in China.
+With Aline Godfroid, Paula co-directs the Second Language Acquisition Program’s Eye-tracking Labs.
+She is co-editor (with Luke Harding, Lancaster University, UK) of the journal Language Testing.
+From 1998 to 2000, Paula was a Peace Corps Volunteer in China.
 In 2008, she was a Fulbright Scholar in Hungary.
 In 2020, she will be a Fulbright Scholar to Germany.
 In 2008, she received the CALICO Article of the Year Award with Senta Goertler, and in 2012 she received the TESOL International Award for Distinguished Research.
-Paula is the immediate past president of the Midwest Association of Language Testers (MwALT).
-She currently serves as a member of the Committee of Examiners at Educational Testing Service (ETS), a standing committee that reviews ETS-funded TOEFL research and changes related to TOEFL assessments.
-With Susan Gass, Paula is the PI on a $800,000 grant from the National Security Education Program; the funding supports a Proficiency Flagship at Michigan State University whose goal is to aid in the development of sustainable proficiency initiatives across the language programs at Michigan State.
+With Susan Gass, Paula is the PI on a $1,200,000 grant from the National Security Education Program; the funding supports a Proficiency Flagship at Michigan State University whose goal is to aid in the development of sustainable proficiency initiatives across the language programs at Michigan State.
 Currently, Paula is serving on a National Academy of Sciences committee, advising the U.S. Foreign Service Institute on foreign language proficiency testing methods.